 2015 Trauma Informed Yoga Certification with Mark Lilly, Street Yoga

-Including retreats, workshops, and classes for beginner through advanced level classes, Restorative Yoga, Prenatal Yoga, Yoga for Scoliosis, Back Care Yoga, Yoga Therapeutics, Women’s yoga.
+Includes Retreats, Workshops, and Classes for beginner through advanced level classes, Restorative Yoga, Prenatal Yoga, Yoga for Scoliosis, Back Care Yoga, Yoga Therapeutics, Women’s yoga.

 2005 UNM Johnson Gym